 Belongs-to

-relationship, define a relationship method on the child model which calls the belongsTo
+relationship, and defines a relationship method on the child model that calls the belongsTo

 method.
 We use it as shown below.